A BRIEF INTERVIEW OF COACH ARTHUR LYDIARD

 -What sport are you actually practising?

-Some years ago I had knee surgery on both knees, so it is difficult for me to practice, but I used to walk.
-My actual favourite activity is Nordic Walking, which is walking with cross-country skiing sticks.
+Some years ago I had knee surgery on both knees, so it is difficult for me to

 -Are you still involved in athletics somehow or do you follow international athletics?